netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         *(str)*
       -
-      - IP address for the GSLB service.
-Should represent a load balancing, content switching, or VPN virtual server on the Citrix ADC appliance, or the IP address of another load balancing device.
+      - The new IP address of the service.
     * - is_cloud

         *(bool)*